3D Printing STEM Projects and Information

 Tinker cad is a great starting platform.
 From there you might want to look at Fusion 360 or Onshape.
 Both are free for non-commercial use and have ready-made course materials for educators.

-#1 Packing Problem.
-See Picture 1 below.
-The six 2x2x1 (cm) blocks which will fit in a 3x3x3 box and the lid will fit on top to keep it all tidy.
 It is an easy project to design with some interesting measurement tolerances that have to be estimated so everything fits.
 It is also an interesting puzzle to solve.
 A bit of fun.

 More starter projects coming.